UkoeHB/bevy_girk/USAGE.md

     - `ClientFwMode::Syncing` is set when the client has connected to the `renet` server and is waiting for `bevy_replicon`'s first replication message.
 No server messages will be consumed in this mode, they will only be buffered until `ClientFwMode::Init` since `bevy_replicon` forces server messages to synchronize with replication state.
 This mode always runs for at least one tick during an initialization cycle, and in the first tick `renet`'s `client_just_connected()` run condition will be true.
     - `ClientFwMode::Init` is set when the client has synchronized with the server's replication state.
 The client may not be fully synchronized, however, if there are unreceived server messages required to fully initialize.
 This mode always runs for at least one tick during an initialization cycle.
     - `ClientFwMode::Init` -> `ClientFwMode::Game` occurs when the client is in state `ClientInitializationState::Done` and the client receives a `GameFwMode::Game` message from the game framework (the `GameFwMode` will be requested, sent by the server, and processed automatically by the client when `ClientInitializationState::Done` is entered).
-- **`ClientRequestBuffer`**: Bevy resource that you inserted to your app on app startup.
-All requests you want to send from the client to the game should be submitted to this buffer.
+- **`ClientRequestSender`**: Bevy system parameter used to send client requests to the game.
+Uses `ClientRequestType` to validate client request types when `debug_assertions` are enabled.
-    - *Note*: This is cleared in `PreUpdate` in order to synchronize with the networking framework.
-Any earlier-buffered requests will not be sent.
-This is relevant for e.g. GUI-based player inputs, which may be collected in an earlier schedule.
-It is recommended to cache player inputs in a custom buffer and marshal them into `ClientRequestBuffer` in `ClientFwSet` in `Update`.
-This indirection makes it easier to do headless testing of the client app's core (non-graphical) logic, and facilitates multiple client front-ends for different platforms.
+    - *Note*: This uses `bevy_replicon` events under the hood, which means client requests properly synchronize with client connection cycles.
+Client requests will be dropped between a disconnect and entering `ClientFwMode::Syncing`.
 - **`PingTracker`**: Bevy resource used to estimate the current game framework tick.
 (TODO: this is very rudimentary, it needs significant work to be production-grade)

 **Reconnecting**